Valparaíso in 3 Days

 View from La Sebastiana Bathroom

-Valparaíso is a fassinating place; spreading up a series of hills overlooking the ocean; a mixture of industrial port and colonial buildings mixed with slums – and there are murals everywhere.
+Valparaíso is a fascinating place; spreading up a series of hills overlooking the ocean; a mixture of industrial port and colonial buildings mixed with slums – and there are murals everywhere.
 It’s dirty and chaotic, but also alluring.
 Neruda sums it up in his ode to the city that he loved:

 VALPARAÍSO,